Identifying Different Types of Grass on Your Lawn

 Understand your local climate

-There are two main types of grass: cool-season grass, and warm-season grass.
-According to the United States National Arboretum
+With this in mind, it’s important to note that there are two main types of grass: cool-season grass and warm-season grass.
+Here’s how the United States National Arboretum categorizes each type of grass:

 - Cool-season grasses grow best in cool-seasons, as per the name, and grow best when the temperatures are between 65 and 75 degrees.